Looking for an automatic pool cleaner?

 The Hayward Poolvergnuegen comes with a 33” hose that hooks up to a dedicated suction line.
 You don’t need a booster pump.

-If you are looking for an affordable but high-performance automatic pool cleaner, we recommend the Dolphin Nautilus CC Plus robotic pool cleaner.
+If you are looking for an affordable but high-performance automatic pool cleaner, we recommend the Dolphin Nautilus CC Plus robotic cleaner.

-Compared to other automatic pool cleaners, the Nautilus CC Plus gives you the best value for your money.
+Compared to other automatic cleaners, the Nautilus CC Plus gives you the best value for your money.

-It’s cheaper than most in-ground robotic pool cleaners and has the reliability and cleaning performance of $1,000+ models.
+It’s cheaper than most in-ground robotic cleaners and has the reliability and cleaning performance of $1,000+ models.

 To increase efficiency and ensure maximum coverage, the Dolphin Nautilus CC Plus is equipped with the CleverClean navigation system.

-It scans the pool and automatically directs the pool cleaner on the best cleaning path.
+It scans the pool and automatically directs the cleaner on the best cleaning path.
 The cleaner knows where it has cleaned and which areas it has yet to cover.
 That’s why it’s able to clean a standard pool in a quick 2 hours.

 As the cleaner moves around on the pool, dual scrubbing brushes attack stubborn dirt, algae, and grime on the pool walls and floor.